Jump Rings

 Cutting Jump Rings

-Safety guard, blade and Lock of the Koil Kutter.
+Safety guard, blade, and Lock of the Koil Kutter.

-Many of the jump ring makers listed above come with jump ring cutters.
-The Koil Kutter has a safety guard, as does the Jump Ringer, that works with either a flex shaft or a Dremel.
-There is also a steel cutting blade and a holder, within which, you put your jump rings.
-Potter USA calls it the Koil Holder Lock.
 This “Lock” secures the jump rings (which are removed from the mandrel first).
 The safety guard and blade unit fit onto and into the slotted top of the “Lock”.
 This helps to guide the blade.
 Notice I said helps.
 I have been able to destroy the top of my Lock by not cutting in the groove.
 I have no idea how I did it but, I managed to repeat the mistake several times!
 See the image of my poor little tool below.
 Takes skill kiddies, takes skill…

 Desiree’s Desired Creations talks about using the Koil Kutter with a Dremel.

-So, enough of the electrically based products – what about the old fashioned way, you may ask?
-Well, there are many old fashioned ways but, I’m not going to discuss them as my attention span is limited.
+So, enough of the electrically based products – what about the old-fashioned way, you may ask?
+Well, there are many old-fashioned ways but, I’m not going to discuss them as my attention span is limited.
 What I will discuss is how I cut jump rings manually.

 Cutting Jump Rings Manually

-This photos shows how to hammer the end if you are using the slot method.
+This photo shows how to hammer the end if you are using the slot method.
 You only need to do this if the wire doesn’t fit into the slot – generally when you are using heavy gauged wire like 16 through 12 gauge.

 this shows the hammered end put into the slot.